 - All the authors who contributed to the manuscript are indicated.

-- The manuscript has not been published or submitted elsewhere and should not be under consideration by any other journal.
+- The manuscript has not been published or submitted elsewhere and is not under consideration by any other journal.

-The Editorial Board of the journal Psichologija accepts for publication empirical research, analytical surveys, brief reports, and theoretical articles on various topics, written in Lithuanian or English.
-The journal contains a section on Psychology for practice, where the works overviewing the scientific achievements and practical applications of some specialized field.
+The Editorial Board of the journal Psichologija accepts empirical research, analytical surveys, brief reports, and theoretical articles on various topics, written in Lithuanian or English.
+In addition, the journal contains a section on Psychology for practice, where the works overviewing the scientific achievements and practical applications of some specialized field.
 This rubric might be replaced by academic reviews of significant works in psychology.
-Hence the editorial board encourages the authors to submit texts of this sort.
+Hence the Editorial Board encourages the authors to submit texts of this sort.

 Analytical surveys and theoretical must provide an argumentative consideration of the state of a certain field of psychology.
 They should analyze and evaluate results of the research carried out by other authors, define major problems, substantiate their importance and novelty, discuss the directions of the development of the relevant field of psychology, presently important and novel trends of research, formulate the aims and hypotheses of the forthcoming empirical research, propose new concepts or theoretical model, etc.